iankthomas/AWS/README.md

-Click on the branches, and choose between different architecture groups.
+Click on the branches, and choose between different architecture groups to see the diagrams.
 Machine Learning, Security, Solutions Architect, Gen AI or Data Analytics